General

 What is Connect4Care Kids?

-Connect4Care Kids is a centralized resource from United Way for Southeastern Michigan to help families with young children understand child care assistance options and connect with child care providers in Wayne County.
+Connect4Care Kids is a centralized resource from the United Way for Southeastern Michigan to help families with young children understand child care assistance options and connect with child care providers in Wayne, Macomb, Oakland and Washtenaw counties.

-Many families in Wayne county with a child age 5 or younger qualify for some type of assistance with child care costs.
+Many families in Southeastern Michigan with a child age 5 or younger qualify for some type of assistance with child care costs.
 Find the right child care option for your family.

-Connect4Care Kids helps parents/caregivers in Wayne County with a child age 5 or younger:
+Connect4Care Kids helps parents/caregivers with a child age 5 or younger:

 • Search for care near home, work or school